 • Follow the trends being discussed in your professional circles or on social platforms like LinkedIn

-• Read the latest content from marketing thought leaders (like posts from on blog!)
+• Read the latest content from marketing thought leaders (like posts from on our blog!)

 • Don’t be afraid to ask questions